imperial-qore/line-solver/python/README.md

 The Python syntax is nearly identical to the MATLAB one, see for example the scripts in the Python [gettingstarted/](https://github.com/imperial-qore/line-solver/tree/main/python/gettingstarted) folder compared to the ones in the corresponding MATLAB [gettingstarted/](https://github.com/imperial-qore/line-solver/tree/main/matlab/gettingstarted) folder.
 For documentation of the MATLAB version check the [Wiki](https://github.com/imperial-qore/line-solver/wiki).

+A Python version of the [manual](https://github.com/imperial-qore/line-solver/blob/main/doc/LINE-python.pdf) is also available.

 ## Example
 Solve a simple M/M/1 model with 50% utilization running: ```python3 mm1.py```.
 You should then get as output the following pandas DataFrame
 ```